 Endotracheal tubes (ETT) are wide-bore plastic tubes that are inserted into the trachea to allow artificial ventilation.
 Tubes come in a variety of sizes and have a balloon at the tip to ensure that gastric contents are not aspirated into the lungs.
 Adult tubes are usually approximately 1 cm in ...

-Ewing sarcomas are the second most common malignant primary bone tumors of childhood after osteosarcoma, typically arising from medullary cavity with invasion of the Haversian system.
-They usually present as moth-eaten destructive permeative lucent lesions in the shaft of long bones with large s...
+Ewing sarcomas are the second most common malignant primary bone tumors of childhood after osteosarcoma, typically arising from the medullary cavity with the invasion of the Haversian system.
+They usually present as moth-eaten destructive permeative lucent lesions in the shaft of long bones with...

-Ewing sarcoma family of tumors (ESFT) are a group of small round blue cell tumors that are closely histogenetically related, all demonstrating non-random t(11;22)(q24;q12) chromosome rearrangement resulting in the formation of the EWS-ETS fusion gene 1-3.
-They include:
+The Ewing sarcoma family of tumors are a group of small round blue cell tumors that are closely histogenetically related, all demonstrating non-random t(11;22)(q24;q12) chromosome rearrangement resulting in the formation of the EWS-ETS fusion gene 1-3.

 Extracorporeal membrane oxygenation (ECMO) is used as a modified pulmonary or cardiopulmonary bypass technique in those with severe cardiac and/or respiratory failure refractory to conventional ventilatory support and medical intervention 1,3.
 There are two access paths for extracorporeal life s...

 The extrusion index is a radiographic measurement of femoral head bony coverage by the acetabulum.
-It is useful in assessing for developmental dysplasia as well as femoroacetabular impingement.
+It is useful in assessing for developmental dysplasia of the hip as well as femoroacetabular impingement.